eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-thing.md

 Examples:

-* Physical Device: a lawn mower, a sensor, a vehicle, a lamp
+* Physical Device: a lawn mower, a sensor, a vehicle, a lamp.
-* Virtual Device: a room in a house, a virtual power plant spanning multiple power plants, the weather information for a specific location collected by various sensors
+* Virtual Device: a room in a house, a virtual power plant spanning multiple power plants, the weather information for a specific location collected by various sensors.
-* Transactional entity: a tour of a vehicle (from start until stop), a series of measurements of a machine
+* Transactional entity: a tour of a vehicle (from start until stop), a series of measurements of a machine.
-* Master data entity: a supplier of devices or a service provider for devices, an entity representing a city/region
+* Master data entity: a supplier of devices or a service provider for devices, an entity representing a city/region.
-* Anything else - if it can be modeled and managed appropriately by the supported concepts/capabilities
+* Anything else - if it can be modeled and managed appropriately by the supported concepts/capabilities.

 ### Thing ID

+Unique identifier of a Thin.
 For choosing custom Thing IDs when creating a Thing, following rules apply:

 #### Allowed Characters

-Due to the fact that a Thing ID often needs to be set in the path of a HTTP request, we have restricted the set of allowed characters to those for Uniform Resource Identifiers (URI) see http://www.ietf.org/rfc/rfc2396.txt.
+Due to the fact that a Thing ID often needs to be set in the path of a HTTP request, we have restricted the set of allowed characters to those for [Uniform Resource Identifiers (URI)](http://www.ietf.org/rfc/rfc2396.txt).
-Namespace

-In order to separate Things from different Solution spaces from each other, they are required to be created in a specific Namespace.
+In order to separate Things from different Solution spaces from each other, they are required to be created in a specific *Namespace*.
-This Namespace needs to be provided additionally to every REST request as a **prefix** of the thingId:
+This Namespace needs to be provided additionally to every REST request as a **prefix** of the Thing ID:

 * The Namespace must conform to Java package naming:
-    * must start with a lower- or uppercase character from a-z
+    * must start with a lower- or uppercase character from a-z,
-    * can use dots (`.`) to separate characters
+    * can use dots (`.`) to separate characters,
-    * a dot (`.`) must be followed by a lower- or uppercase character from a-z
+    * a dot (`.`) must be followed by a lower- or uppercase character from a-z,
-    * numbers can be used
+    * numbers can be used,
-    * underscore can be used
+    * underscore can be used,
-* The Namespace is separated by a mandatory colon (`:`) from the thingId
+* The Namespace is separated by a mandatory colon (`:`) from the thingId.

-Examples for a valid Thing ID:
+#### Examples

+Following some examples of valid Thing IDs are given:
-* `org.eclipse.ditto:fancycar-1`
+* `org.eclipse.ditto:fancycar-1`,
-* `foo:fancycar-1`
+* `foo:fancycar-1`,
-* `org.eclipse.ditto_42:fancycar-1`
+* `org.eclipse.ditto_42:fancycar-1`.

 ### Access control

 A Thing in API version 1 contains an inline [ACL](basic-acl.html) defining which authenticated parties may READ, WRITE and ADMINISTRATE the `Thing`.

 A Thing in API version 2 does no longer contain the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.acl}}">ACL</a>.
 Instead it contains a link to a [Policy](basic-policy.html) in form of a `policyId`.
 This